Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

       heroku config:set CLOUDINARY_URL='<cloudinary details>'
       ```

-      Use the value of "API Environment variable" available in the cloudinary account for cloudinary details.
+      Use the value that is inside the "API Environment variable" section, available in the cloudinary account for cloudinary details.
+This starts with "cloudinary://".

    4. Use heroku config to set the SECRET_KEY variable
       ```